hcraveiro/Home-Assistant-FusionSolar-App/README.md

 ### Notes and limitations

-The forecast depends on Home Assistant Recorder history.
+For the native provider, the forecast depends on Home Assistant Recorder history.
 For best results, make sure the source sensor `Panel Production Today` has at least a few days of history available.

 The first forecast days may be less accurate until enough historical data exists.

+For the Solcast provider, the forecast depends on the selected Solcast sensor being available and exposing a valid `detailedHourly` attribute.

 FusionSolar App data is usually updated every few minutes, not continuously.
 Depending on your region, account and API behaviour, updates may arrive roughly every 5 minutes or sometimes slightly later.
 This can create visible jumps in charts based on cumulative production sensors.